DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

-|Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Inherited Age (Ma)||(+)||(-)||Metamorphic Age (Ma)||(+)||(-)||Reference(s)|
+|Unit||Sample Number||Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Inherited Age (Ma)||(+)||(-)||Metamorphic Age (Ma)||(+)||(-)||Reference(s)|

-|1844||5||5||Davis et al., 2018 (2013-MP-0057)|
+|1844||5||5||Davis et al., 2018|

-The various units of the Sukaliuk Complex are cut by intrusive rocks of the Inuluttalik Suite and often contain decimetric to metric horizons of other units of the Sukaliuk Complex.
-It was difficult to distinguish the two units in the field given the poor quality of the outcrops visited (large lichen cover) and the similarity between the lithologies.
-Contact between the two units appears to be diffuse in fresh exposure; however, stains highlight textural differences.
-The Inuluttalik Suite may represent an evolved phase resulting from partial melting of rocks of the Sukaliuk Complex.
-This hypothesis is based on the close spatial association between the two units, as well as the presence of numerous biotite schlierens and centimetric to decimetric enclaves of the Sukaliuk Complex within intrusive rocks of the Inuluttalik Suite.
-The Sukaliuk Complex is in fault contact with the Kangiqsualujjuaq Complex in the west (DBC) and the Lomier Complex in the east (LPSZ).
+According to Lafrance et al. (2015), the Inuluttalik Suite may represent an evolved phase resulting from partial melting of rocks of the Sukaliuk Complex.
+This hypothesis is based on the close spatial association between the two units, as well as the presence of numerous biotite schlieren and centimetric to decimetric orthogneiss enclaves of the Sukaliuk Complex within intrusive rocks of the Inuluttalik Suite.
+The Sukaliuk Complex seems to be in sheared contact with the Kangiqsualujjuaq Complex to the west (ZCblm) and the Lomier Complex to the east (ZCpil).